sourcegraph/srclib/docs/sources/api/make.md

 unit (using the build cache, if present) and generates rules for each of the predefined operations (currently depresolve and graph).

-You can view the Makefile by running `src make --print`.
+You can view the Makefile by running `src make --dry-run`.

 To determine which tool to use for an operation on a source unit, it first checks whether the Srcfile specifies a tool to use.
 If not, it takes the first